Skip to Content

 technical consultation

-Phoenix Zones Initiative advocates for more ambitious economic frameworks that acknowledge the right to a healthy and safe home, community, and environment.
+Phoenix Zones Initiative advocates for more ambitious social, economic, and legal frameworks that acknowledge the right to a healthy and safe home, community, and environment.

 Phoenix Zones Initiative has created a new tool designed to go beyond GDP as an indicator of global wellness.
 Because our most cherished assets can’t be measured in dollars.